Software Enquiries: 353 (0) 1 603 3951

 - Coding languages such as SAS, R or Python.

 - Databases such as MySQL and Postgres.

-- Data visualization and reporting technologies.
+- Data visualisation and reporting technologies.

 - Hadoop and MapReduce.

-If you don’t want to learn these skills on your own, take an online course or enroll in a bootcamp.
+If you don’t want to learn these skills on your own, take an online course or enrol in a bootcamp.
 And then, of course, you should network.
 Connect with other data scientists in your company, or find an online community.
 They’ll give you insider information into what data scientists do – and where you’ll find the best jobs.

 When is a business ready to hire a data scientist?

 - Does it deal with large amounts of data and have complex issues that need to be solved?
-Organizations that truly need data scientists have two things in common: They manage massive amounts of data, and they face weighty issues on a day-to-day basis.
+Organisations that truly need data scientists have two things in common: They manage massive amounts of data, and they face weighty issues on a day-to-day basis.
 They’re typically in industries such as finance, government and pharma.

 - Does it value data?
 A company's culture has an impact on whether it should hire a data scientist.
 Does it have an environment that supports analytics?
 Does it have executive buy-in?
 If not, investing in a data scientist would be money down the drain.

 - Is it ready to change?
 As a data scientist, you expect to be taken seriously, and part of that entails seeing your work come to fruition.
 You devote your time to finding ways your business can better function.
 In response, a business needs to be ready – and willing – to follow through with the results of your findings.